fmExcense/compositeurdigital.github.io/en/panorama.md

 Place the 6 images corresponding to the cubic projection of the scene in the folder.

-By efault the field of view is set to 110°.
+By default the field of view is set to 110°.
 You may change this value with the meta `panorama.FieldOfView`.
 See [Advanced configuration](config.md) for instruction on how to set meta values.